crosspath/md-cites/README.md

 ## Why?

-I need to write and edit my dissertation splitting it onto several Markdown files and use GOST R 7.0.5-2008 (ÃÎÑÒ Ð 7.0.5—2008), Russian citation format.
+I need to write and edit my dissertation splitting it onto several Markdown files and use GOST R 7.0.5-2008 (Ð“ÐžÐ¡Ð¢ Ð  7.0.5â€”2008), Russian citation format.

 ## Example